Vacheron & Constantin ‘Date’ Automatic 18ct Tonneau 1976

 From its very early beginnings, Vacheron & Constantin has been the torchbearer of Haute Horlogerie.
 This is reflected, not only in the quality of its movements but also in its watch cases.

 The case, the case-back and bezel are all in superb condition with few marks or scratches visible to the naked eye.
-The watch has beautifully well cared for so after a close inspection, it has simply required a careful clean and a gentle polish to bring it back to its current, almost as new condition.
+The watch has been beautifully well cared for so after a close inspection, it has simply required a careful clean and a gentle polish to bring it back to its current, almost as new condition.

 Please note, our standard advice applies: Vintage watches should be kept clean and dry at all times.

 The Strap & Buckle

-A high-quality black Aligator embossed leather has been fitted, along with a gold plated buckle.
+A high quality black Alligator embossed leather has been fitted, along with a plain gold-plated buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock, in plain padded leather, crocodile skin or lizard skin, but can also obtain most types and colours of strap from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of 19mm straps if you wish, here.

 Box and Papers